 Local WIOA youth programs must track program funds spent on paid and unpaid work experiences, including wages and staff costs for the development and management of work experiences, and report such expenditures as part of the local WIOA youth financial reporting.
 The percentage of funds spent on work experience is calculated based on the total local area youth funds expended for work experience rather than calculated separately for in-school and out-of-school youth.
 Local area administrative costs are not subject to the 20 percent minimum work experience expenditure requirement.

-Local Boards must have written policy to detail work-based learning.
-WEX process to include a fully executed contract, progress reports, financial activities, file and MIS content.
+Local Boards must have a written policy to detail work-based learning.

 Reference SCP 2.6.
 (20 CFR § 681.600-610 and TEGL 21-16)

-Attachment “A”

-Below is a reference document for current Youth services found in the current MIS.

-Out of Date- Not Needed